Punched Card Printers

 [University of Alaska punched card]

-Data Card Corporation of Minneapolis, Minnesota was founded around 1969 around a line of machines to make and process credit cards, but by by 1974 it seems to have had a line of punched-card readers and punches for minicomputers.
+Data Card Corporation of Minneapolis, Minnesota was founded around 1969 around a line of machines to make and process credit cards, but by 1974 it seems to have had a line of punched-card readers and punches for minicomputers.

 DD — Data Documents